Hardikb19/IECSE-Code-WinterProject-19/README.md

 #### Introduction

 Thinking of an efficient algorithm to solve a problem is one of the hardest tasks in competitive programming.
-Assessing your algorithm's efficiency is of upmost importance.
-This is where Time complexities are useful.
+Assessing your algorithm's efficiency is of utmost importance.
+This is where Time Complexities are useful.
 They help us decide whether certain algorithms can solve the problem within the required time and space constraints.
 Time Complexity is one of the most important metrics of comparison for Algorithms.

 For example consider two different sorting algorithms, bubble and quick sort.
 [Bubble Sort](https://www.geeksforgeeks.org/bubble-sort/) has a time complexity of O(N<sup>2</sup>) whereas [Quick Sort](https://www.geeksforgeeks.org/quick-sort/) has a complexity of O(NlogN).
 Thus, we conclude that quick sort is more efficient than bubble sort.
 We will get into Big O notation later in this tutorial.